RootlessAgrarian/mappingguide/docs/ContentCheckList.md

 There are prefabs called "joints" - Just search in ( Are you using a ProMods as a base? , if yes, so try write "joint" ) Stuff like Joints will help you to connect rl 1 roads with rl 2 roads without seeing some odd stuff.
 There are 3 variations of them - with broken lines, single line or double lines.
 Just search for "joint" :)

-Bezier patches can impact performace if overused in a small area

 ---------------------- ADDING MAJOR COMPONENTS -------------------------